RojanGamingYT/RojanGamingYT/README.md

 * 🚀  I'm currently working on [Many Freelance Projects](http://techferr.github.io)
 * 🧠  I'm learning about new upcoming and recent technology
 * 🤝  I'm open to collaborating on interesting projects.
+* 🥅  2024 Goals: Contribute more to projects.
 * ⚡  Fun fact: I love to code.